Wales national football team: 2018 World Cup qualification and China Cup

-After nearly two months of managerial vacancy, former Wales national player Ryan Giggs was named Wales' new manager on 19 June 2018.
-Giggs, who signed a four-year contract, led Wales for the 2018–19 UEFA Nations League campaign and Euro 2020 qualification.
+2020s

+On 15 January 2018, Ryan Giggs was confirmed as new manager.
 Despite losing two of the first three qualifiers for UEFA Euro 2020, Wales went unbeaten in the second half of 2019 and ultimately qualified in second place following a 2–0 win over Hungary in their final match on 19 November.
 Euro 2020 was delayed until 2021 by the COVID-19 pandemic in Europe, which meant Wales' next games came in the 2020–21 UEFA Nations League.
 They kept five consecutive clean sheets on the way to an unbeaten record in the competition, winning five games and drawing one, despite Giggs not being available for the last two games due to legal troubles.
 With Rob Page in interim charge, the team beat Finland 3–1 in their final match to finish top of the group and gain promotion to League A for the 2022–23 UEFA Nations League.

-UEFA Euro 2020 was played in June/July 2021 with matches spread across 11 host countries throughout Europe for the first time, rather than hosted by a single country.
-Consequently, the Wales Group A matches against Switzerland and Turkey were held in Baku, Azerbaijan and then against Italy in Rome.
-Under Page as interim manager, Wales progressed from the group stage after finishing second in the group to Italy, the eventual tournament winners.
+UEFA Euro 2020 was played in June and July 2021.
+Under Page as interim manager, Wales progressed from the group stage after finishing second in the group on goal difference.
 In the last 16 round Wales lost to Denmark in Amsterdam.